-- An extraction from a quality espresso machine should take between 15 and 30 seconds, though this may vary from one machine to another.
+- Extraction from a quality espresso machine should take between 15 and 30 seconds, though this may vary from one machine to another.

 Factors That Affect Crema

 You may not be in complete control over your espresso's crema.
-Beyond perfecting the technique of pulling a shot, crema can be affected by the following factors.
+Beyond perfecting the technique of pulling a shot, crema can be affected by a few additional factors:

-How dark are your beans?
-In general, the darker the bean, the less crema you will have.
-This is due to the oils rubbing off while handling, packaging, and grinding.
+- In general, the darker the bean, the less crema it will create.
+This is due to the oils rubbing off when the beans are handled, packaged, and ground.
 Then again, a very light roast is not known to produce an ideal crema, either.
 You will notice many coffee companies offer an espresso roast, which should have the perfect amount of oils.